 We weren't able to test its performance during our time with it but it has some promising features including a 3D depth sensor on the front and rear, alongside a huge battery capacity.

 There is no ceramic option like the S10+ though and there's no 1TB/12GB RAM option either, as rumours initially thought, but if you're after a 5G Samsung smartphone - this is it.
-You just have to wait a few more months to get your hands on it.
+You just have to wait a little longer to get your hands on it.